 Harrison Grant is a leading environmental law firm.
-We regularly represent individuals, residents’ groups and campaign groups in environmental law cases.
+We regularly represent individuals, residents’ groups, wildlife groups and campaign groups in environmental law cases.
 We are committed to safeguarding the environment and to providing excellent and affordable advice to all those seeking to do so.

 We have extensive experience in using UK, European and international law to protect the environment and this may include challenging environmental decisions by government, local authorities and other public bodies.